jamarier/rand-exam/README.md

     This parameter can be defined also in INDEX\_FILE

 * -e, --edition INTEGER Force edition.
 If None, look for first empty

-    It is possible to generate different versions of the exam (with same INDEX\_FILE (different questions but same difficulty and categories)
+    It is possible to generate different versions of the exam (with same INDEX\_FILE).
+That is, different questions but same difficulty and categories.

 * -s, --seed INTEGER Seed used

     To force the rebuild an exam with same questions and values.
 BE CAREFUL, the same random generator is used to select questions and random values, if the BANK\_DIR is altered (i.e. adding a random var in a question).
-    Can alter the questions (CHECK)
+    Can alter the questions (TODO: CHECK)

     This parameter can be defined also in INDEX\_FILE

-    The real seed is this seed parameter added with edition.
+    The real seed used is this seed parameter added with edition.
 It is a good strategy use the date (numeric) of the exam as seed multiplied by 10 or 100.
 So edition 1 of date 20231011 will use a different seed (202310111) than edition 0 of date 20231012 (202310120).

 * -a, --tries INTEGER Number of tries to generate exam [default: 1000]

     The exam is generate trying random posibilities.
 This parameter says how many tries do.